As an Amazon affiliate, I earn from qualifying purchases.

 The remote feels good in the hands, but it is not a high-end remote like the Harmony Elite or even the Harmony Companion.
 Both of these higher-end remotes include the Harmony Hub.
 With the hub, you can control your smart devices as well as the devices in your entertainment center.
 However, if you want a cheap remote that lets you control your entertainment stuff only, the Harmony 350 will get the job done.

 Harmony 350 Review: 5 Key Benefits

 That’s right, eight different devices can be programmed into this same inexpensive universal remote control.
 I’ll include a link to the remote over at Amazon below.

 If you’re like most people, you are thinking, “yeah but this is going to be hard to program,” but this is just not so.
 In fact, set up takes just minutes.
 You simply plug Harmony 350 into your Internet-connected computer and enter your device model numbers.
 And since the ever-growing Harmony database of 270,000+ devices, you can be assured the harmony will cover the devices you own and those you purchase in the future.

 3. This best cheap universal remote control is still on point.

 See what we did there?
 In addition to being inexpensive, the Logitech Harmony 350 Universal Remote is incredibly easy to use.
 It features a one-touch, activity-based control.
 You can jump to the activity OR channel of your choice easily with five programmable Favorite buttons.

 4. You get great support from Logitech.

-Furthermore, it comes with online support with software guides that can take you through the setup of the device to understanding how to program it.
+Furthermore, it comes with online support with software guides that can take you through the setup of the device to understand how to program it.
 If you want to speak to a real person during the setup, or if you have any problems, Logitech operates a live customer support team to help you along the way.
-This is outstanding considering we are talking about a very inexpensive universal remote control.
+This is outstanding, considering we are talking about a very inexpensive universal remote control.